turbolinks/turbolinks-ios/README.md

 ## Running the Demo

-This repository includes a demo application to show off features of the Turbolinks framework.
+This repository includes a demo application to show off features of the framework.
 The demo bundles a simple HTTP server that serves a Turbolinks 5 web app on localhost at port 9292.

 To run the demo, clone this repository to your computer and change into its directory.
 Then, start the demo server by running `TurbolinksDemo/demo-server` from the command line.